mushfiq-heraclius-xen/ESP8266-Arduino-Library/README.md

 here is a link for sample view of ESP8266 i used: http://www.amazon.com/Addicore-ESP8266-Tranceiver-Antistatic-Compatible/dp/B00PA3UQNI for your convenience!

-feel free to contact or ask me question on my facebook profile! i'm active all the time you want! thanks
+feel free to contact or ask me questions on my facebook profile! i'm active all the time you want! thanks

 my FB id link: www.facebook.com/Mushfiq.Martinie.Xen